Section 1: Safety and Preparedness

 How can I help the ASPCA?

-Thanks to our extensive network of foster homes, we were quickly able to temporarily move most of the animals from our Adoption Center into foster homes so that we have the capacity to best serve the most vulnerable animals and support our animal welfare partners.
-At this time, we do not have a need for additional foster parents, but we will in the coming months.
-We encourage NYC and L.A. residents to sign up for an online foster orientations so you can be ready to take in foster animals when they become available.
+We’ve seen an overwhelmingly positive response from the community with volunteers stepping up to foster animals.
+At this time, we do not have a need for additional foster caregivers, but we will in the coming months.
+We encourage New York City and Los Angeles residents to complete our online application process so you can be ready to take in foster animals when they become available.

-If you live in the Los Angeles area and are interested in adopting, we currently have cats and kittens with foster families who are looking for loving homes.
+If you live in the New York City or Los Angeles area and are interested in adopting, please visit our website to learn more about the animals who are looking for loving homes.
 In alignment with the CDC’s guidelines around social distancing, our foster program is set up to provide minimal-exposure and (human-human) contact-free adoptions.

 How can I help animal shelters and shelter pets?

-COVID-19 is putting an immense amount of stress on animal shelters across the country.
-While each shelter is facing unique challenges specific to its communities, many animal shelters and rescue groups are faced with reduced staff and volunteer support during this challenging time and support from the community is much needed.
+COVID-19 has put an immense amount of stress on animal shelters across the country.
+While each shelter is facing unique challenges specific to its communities, many animal shelters and rescue groups have faced reduced staff and volunteer support during this challenging time and support from the community is badly needed.
 We encourage you to contact your local shelter or rescue to see where their greatest needs lie.
 Some great ways to help may include fostering a pet in your home, adopting a shelter pet, or making a charitable gift.
 Search for local shelters near you.